Transparency Statement – Guidance for clients

 The brief fee usually covers all of the pre-hearing preparation and the first day of the hearing.
 The refresher fee is the agreed fixed rate for each subsequent day of a hearing.
 These fee estimates will take into account a number of factors including (but not limited to), the required preparation, the complexity of the issues, the seniority and expertise of the barrister and any reservation of diary time.

 It is usual practice to agree a date by which the brief is delivered.
 This means that the fee will be due on a date before the hearing, to take into account the preparation the barrister will need to do to be ready for the first day of the hearing.
 Please note that fees are subject to VAT where applicable.
+Please let us know if you are based overseas and are exempt from paying VAT.

 We always aim to set out quotes clearly, but if there is something you do not understand please contact us.
 When instructing a barrister on a Fixed Fee (including a Brief Fee, it is important to discuss and agree with the Practice Manager exactly what will be included within the agreed fee.